pioneers/axiom/README.md

 few simple steps, you too can begin hacking away at your first PiE-related project!

 ## Uhhh...sure, but what is it?
-The axiom environment is a vagrant machine running on docker that comes complete with all dependencies necessary for every project in the PiE software stack.
+The axiom environment is a vagrant machine provided by virtualbox that comes complete with all dependencies necessary for every project in the PiE software stack.
 If all of these terms sound like mindless techno-babble to you, they essentially mean that installing a few programs (two, to be exact) and running few commands is enough to set up your system so you never have to